 Why St Mary's?

-The Geography PGCE programme covers all aspects of geography teaching with an emphasis on developing an enquiry approach to learning using fieldwork and ICT to support practical activities and strategies for use in the contemporary classroom.
+The Geography PGCE programme covers all aspects of geography teaching with an emphasis on developing an enquiry approach to learning using fieldwork and GIS (Geographical Information Systems) to support practical activities and strategies for use in the contemporary classroom.
 Trainees will be encouraged to use a range of techniques and approaches creatively to teach a wide variety of geographical topics.

 If you wish to study for the Catholic Certificate of Religious Studies you will be able to complete several of the modules during your PGCE year.
 This certificate is often a requirement for teaching in a Catholic school.